The service description files for Dinit each describe a

 relationship is implied; if the named service is not starting, starting

-this service will not cause it to start (nor wait for it in that
+this service will not cause it to start (nor wait for it in that case).
+It

 service-name